majestrate/i2p.rocks.blog/content/kovri-part-3.md

 Before the final post I'll give on this topic, a bit of backstory as I understand it.

 During winter of 2015 (or was it 2016?
 I forget.) orignal the original author of i2pd took a 2 week winter vacation while the codebase was in shambles.
-During this break some of the contributors of i2pd decicded to hard fork the codebase starting with turning all the tabs to spaces.
-It is unclear if anonimal was a part of the group or not.
+During this break some of the contributors of i2pd decided to hard fork the codebase starting with turning all the tabs to spaces.
+It is unclear if Anonimal was a part of the group or not.

-When original came back he flipped his living shit and put his new changes that used openssl onto bitbucket and then later merged it on github in another branch.
+When original came back he flipped his living shit and put his new changes that used openssl onto Bitbucket and then later merged it on Github in another branch.
 This is the historical reason why i2pd uses the `openssl` branch and not `master` as the primary branch.

-kovri is based off the code base before the openssl branch which is truly godawful, however almost none of it remains in i2pd today.
+Kovri is based off the code base before the openssl branch which is truly godawful, however almost none of it remains in i2pd today.

-This morning anonimal put a message on a pastebin directed to `#monero-dev` and I think he does make some good points but fundamentally misses the underlying problem.
+This morning Anonimal put a message on a pastebin directed to `#monero-dev` and I think he does make some good points but fundamentally misses the underlying problem.

 He has said a few things specifically his reasoning why the codebase `"is a steaming pile of dog-shit"`